einar-st/cursaver/README.md

 ## Included screensaver modes

 ### Langton's Ant:
-Simple rules, lead to complex emergent behavior.
+Simple rules lead to complex emergent behavior.
 The ant has four possible directions; up, down, left and right.
 If the ant is on a white square (no character) it changes direction to the right and advances.
 If it is on a black square (marked with '#') it changes direction to the left and advances.
 As the ant advances, the square left behind changes color.

 ### John Conway's Game of Life
 This cellular automaton simulates the evolution of a grid of cells.